-If your employer is regularly late when paying your wages but you are still employed, then there are procedures you can use to enforce your legal right to be paid according to your terms and conditions of employment.
+Under your contract of employment, you have a legal right to be paid on time.
+If your employer is regularly late when paying your wages and you are still employed by them, you can use a two-stage procedure to enforce your legal right to be paid on time.

-You are entitled to be paid on time as part of your contract of employment.
-First, you should try to resolve this dispute about pay with your employer using any internal complaint or grievances procedures that are available.
-Then, if this does not work, and your employer is still paying you late, you may make a formal complaint to the Workplace Relations Commission.
-At both stages of these procedures you should use any supports available, for example, a trade union or your local Citizens Information Centre to help you get your legal right to payment on time.
+First, you should try to resolve this dispute with your employer, by using any internal complaint or grievances procedures that are available (Stage 1 below).
+Then, if this does not work and your employer is still paying you late, you can make a formal complaint to the Workplace Relations Commission (Stage 2 below).

-Following the investigation of your complaint, the adjudicator issues a decision.
-Either of you may appeal this decision to the Labour Court.
+- Following their investigation of your complaint, the adjudicators issue a decision.
+Either you or your employer may appeal this decision to the Labour Court.

-If you are consistently paid late by your employer you may also consider that you have no choice but to resign and claim constructive dismissal because your employer has breached the terms of your contract.
-Before you do this, you should always seek detailed legal advice as proving constructive dismissal can often be difficult.
+If you are consistently paid late by your employer, another alternative is to resign and claim constructive dismissal because your employer has breached the terms of your contract.
+Before you do this, you should always seek legal advice because proving constructive dismissal can often be difficult.

-You must make the complaint while you are in employment or within 6 months of leaving your employment.
+You must make the complaint while you are still employed by the employer who is paying you late or within six months of leaving that employment.

-For further information about your employment rights contact the Workplace Relations Commission's Information and Customer Service - see 'Where to apply' below.
+For further information about your employment rights and advice on how to resolve your dispute, contact the Workplace Relations online Information and Customer Service.